-At a minimum, the team should be made up of one chemical specialist (chemical technician, chemist, chemical engineer, chemical pharmacist, licensed chemist) with knowledge in evidence gathering, and a specialist in accounting, with emphasis in document - analysis and bookkeeping (control books, raw material logs, import, export, etc.).
+At the minimum, the team should be made up of one chemical specialist (chemical technician, chemist, chemical engineer, chemical pharmacist, licensed chemist) with knowledge in evidence gathering, and a specialist in accounting, with emphasis in documentation analysis and bookkeeping (control books, raw material logs, import, export, etc.). (

-Additionally, control agencies should propose and implement training programs for investigators on the different analytical and auditing methodologies, as well as indications and evidence suggesting diversion of chemical substances.
+Additionally, control institutions should propose and implement training programs for investigators on the different analytical and auditing methodologies, as well as the information exchange related to the diversion of chemical substances.